focuspy/DataCamp/DataCamp-master/Courses/writing-functions-in-python/01_best-practices.md

 import inspect

-# Get the docstring with a function from the inspect module
+# Inspect the count_letter() function to get its docstring
 docstring = inspect.getdoc(count_letter)

 border = '#' * 28
 print('{}\n{}\n{}'.format(border, docstring, border))

 #####################################################

+import inspect

 def build_tooltip(function):
   """Create a tooltip for any function that shows the